nikolpinchevsky/MatMe/README.md

 ## Features

-- Browse a built-in library of Pilates mat exercises
+- Browse a built-in list of Pilates mat exercises
-- Filter exercises by difficulty, category, duration, or muscle focus
+- Search exercises by **name**
-- Generate custom workouts based on the number of exercises selected
+- Filter exercises by **muscle group**
-- Random workout generator for quick and automatic session creation
+- View exercise details including description
-- View detailed instructions and images for each exercise
+- Add exercises to **Favorites** for quick access
-- Save and manage favorite workouts
+- Create custom workout sets by selecting a name and choosing exercises
-- Modern and minimal Material Design UI
+- Clean and minimal Material Design interface

 ## Getting Started